Buprenorphine Injection (opioid dependence)

 • tell your doctor and pharmacist if you are allergic to this drug, any part of this drug, or any other drugs, foods or substances.
 Tell your doctor or pharmacist about the allergy and what symptoms you had.

-• The following nonprescription or herbal products may interact with buprenorphine injection: St. John's wort and tryptophan.
+• the following nonprescription or herbal products may interact with buprenorphine injection: St. John's wort and tryptophan.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start receiving buprenorphine injection.
 Do not start these medications while receiving buprenorphine injection without discussing it with your healthcare provider.

 • tell your doctor if you or a family member drinks or has ever drunk large amounts of alcohol or have or have ever had prolonged QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause loss of consciousness or sudden death).
-Also, tell your doctor if you have or have ever had low levels of potassium or magnesium in the blood; heart failure; a slow or irregular heartbeat; chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways); other lung diseases; a head injury; a brain tumor; any condition that increases the amount of pressure in your brain; adrenal problems such as Addison's disease (condition in which the adrenal gland produces less hormone than normal); benign prostatic hypertrophy (BPH, enlargement of the prostate gland); difficulty urinating; depression or other mental illness; a curve in the spine that makes it hard to breathe; liver disease, including hepatitis B or C; or thyroid or gallbladder disease.
+Also, tell your doctor if you have or have ever had heart failure; a slow or irregular heartbeat; chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways); other lung diseases; a head injury; a brain tumor; any condition that increases the amount of pressure in your brain; adrenal problems such as Addison's disease (condition in which the adrenal gland produces less hormone than normal); benign prostatic hypertrophy (BPH, enlargement of the prostate gland); difficulty urinating; depression or other mental illness; a curve in the spine that makes it hard to breathe; liver disease, including hepatitis B or C; or thyroid or gallbladder disease.

 • you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of using buprenorphine extended-release injection.